openshift/installer/docs/dev/dependencies.md

 ```

 If you need support for [libvirt destroy](libvirt/README.md#cleanup), you should also install `libvirt-devel`.

-When using RHEL enable the rhel-7-server-optional-rpms repository to te able to install the golang-bin package.
+When using RHEL enable the rhel-7-server-optional-rpms repository to be able to install the golang-bin package.

 ### Go